BijanJohn/bijanjohn/docs/index.md

 Howdy!
 You found me on the internet :), this is my personal website to share with the rest of the digital world.
 I am a first generation Persian (Iranian) American who grew up in Austin, Texas.
-My day job is working at [Atmosphere](https://www.atmosphere.tv/) as a Senior DevOps Engineer.
+My day job was working at [Atmosphere](https://www.atmosphere.tv/) as a Senior DevOps Engineer.
 I am a big fan of the following.

 * Hiking up Mountains
 * Meditation/Sauna/Cold Plunges/Yoga/Lifting Weights/Running/Float Tanks